Reducing Disparate Exposure in Ranking: A Learning To Rank Approach

-Given that, our goal for this experiment is to achieve results close to standard L2R and away from the colorblind results.
+In this experiment, we consider students coming from public high schools as the protected group and those from private high schools as the non-protected.
+Results appear in Figure~\ref{fig:scatter-chile-highschool} ($\gamma_{\texttt{small}}=100K$, $\gamma_{\texttt{large}}=5M$ and $ p^{*}=0.348$, which is the proportion of students from public high schools).
+The ground truth shows that students from public schools perform worse on average in the admission test, but tend to have higher grades in university than students from private high schools with the same scores.
+One explanation for this phenomenon is that public schools tend to provide an education of inferior quality compared to private schools in Chile.
+For achieving the same test scores, students from public schools need to have better academic aptitudes (similar to observations in \cite{glynn2019community}).
+This scenario corresponds to achieving \emph{non-discrimination} with different underlying score distributions, while the same ground truth utility exists across social groups.
+Under these circumstances, \emph{including} the protected attribute will lead to better performance in terms of relevance \emph{and} exposure.
+We therefore expect the colorblind LTR to be among the worst approaches, and standard LTR to be among the best.
 The results in Figure~\ref{fig:scatter-chile-highschool} confirm our expectations.
-We can see that the colorblind method performs significantly worse than most approaches both in terms of exposure and in terms of relevance. \methodname, given that students from the protected group already receive more exposure than the students in the non-protected group in learning to rank, does not further increase their exposure, preserving the quality of the ranking result, both for small and large values of $ \gamma $ (due to the asymmetry of the method from the hinge loss function that we use).
+We see that the colorblind method performs significantly worse than most approaches both in terms of exposure and in terms of relevance. \methodname, given that students from the protected group already receive higher exposure, does not further increase their ranks, preserving the quality of the ranking result (due to the asymmetry of the method).